HVR-Met: A Hypothesis-Verification-Replanning Agentic System for Extreme Weather Diagnosis: A Comprehensive Benchmark for Extreme Weather Diagnosis

-\textbf{For the End-to-End Diagnostic Assessment}, we rigorously curated a dataset comprising 100 distinct extreme weather events.
+For full-pipeline diagnostic workflow, we rigorously curated a dataset of 100 distinct extreme weather events, comprising exactly 20 samples for each of the five types: rainstorm, snowstorm, gale, heat wave, and cold wave.
+To ensure fairness, all these selected events postdate the knowledge cutoff dates of the underlying models driving the agents.
 Crucially, the data source for this evaluation is constructed independently from the corpus used for the subsequent sub-task benchmarks.
-This mutual exclusivity ensures that the agent's holistic reasoning capabilities are tested on unseen scenarios, preventing potential data leakage from the component-specific datasets.
+This strict data isolation ensures that the agent's holistic reasoning capabilities are evaluated on entirely unseen scenarios, effectively preventing any potential data leakage.

 To evaluate the quality of the comprehensive diagnostic reports, we collaborated with five senior forecasters to formulate a professional-grade LLM-based scoring rubric (detailed in the Appendix).
 Specifically, this assessment framework employs a standardized 0–5 scoring scale across all dimensions, where a score greater than 4 is considered a pass.